whitehathackers-klef/WhiteHat-HacktoberFest-2022/README.md

 ![image](https://user-images.githubusercontent.com/114464452/193412010-5994c13d-825c-4ef5-95c6-6e412b11f216.png)
-# Hacktoberfest22-Advanced-DSA
+# Hacktoberfest22-WhiteHatHackers
 ## About
-This Repository's sole purpose is to help beginners and as well as experienced people contribute to Open Source Programming.
-The repository consists of a large number of advanced DSA algorithms implemented particularly in JAVA.
-Any other language is also accepted.
+This Repository's sole purpose is to help beginners and as well as experienced people contribute to Security as code.
+The repository consists of a large number of Source codes in various languages as the control backbone and the automation engine for security and compliance.

 Some of the topics include :

-* Array and String special algorithms
-* Searching and Sorting algorithms
+* Encryption
-* Stacks and Queues
+* Decryption
-* Linked Lists
+* Key logging
-* Recursion
+* Network analysis
-* Binary Trees
+* Network mapping
-* Binary Search Trees
-* Graphs
+* Vulnerability assessment
-* Greedy Algorithms
+* Sub-domain enumeration
-* Dynamic Programming
+* Webapplication security
+* OWASP ( password strength testing )
-* Tries
+* Virus Detection

 As a part of Hacktoberfest Code of Conduct no spamming or irrelevant PRs will be accepted.